-The World Health Organization (WHO) announced Monday that eating processed meat can cause cancer and eating red meat probably can cause the disease.
+The World Health Organization (WHO) has previously stated that eating processed meat can cause cancer and eating red meat probably can cause the disease.

 The connection between meat and cancer

-WHO’s International Agency for Research on Cancer announced eating processed meat can cause colon cancer.
+WHO’s International Agency for Research on Cancer has shared that eating processed meat can cause colon cancer.
 Processed meat includes hot dogs, sausages, ham, corned beef, bacon, beef jerky and canned meat.

 Processed meat was listed as a Group 1 carcinogen along with tobacco smoking and asbestos, but the classification doesn’t mean they’re equally dangerous, according to the WHO website.
 It only means substances in the group are known to cause cancer.

 The link between red meat and cancer isn’t so clear.
 Red meat includes beef, veal, pork, lamb, mutton, horse and goat.